ROCm/rocprofiler-sdk/source/docs/how-to/using-rocprofv3.rst

     rocprofv3 --marker-trace --kernel-rename -- <application_path>

-The preceding command generates a ``marker-trace`` file prefixed with the process ID.
+The preceding command generates the following ``marker-trace`` file prefixed with the process ID:

 .. code-block:: shell